kinten108101/PeerChat/README.md

 To run the tracker program, create a `.tracker.env`, then run the program with `python3 tracker.py`.

+Also in this repository is a sample GUI client implemention at `chat-ui`.
+To run this, make sure you have installed all dependencies, preferably in a Python virtual environment.
+You should have tkinter on your system, which comes prebundled with the Python binding which `chat-ui.py` needs.
+Other dependencies are listed in `requirements.txt`.
+Finally, change working directory to `chat-ui`, and execute `./chat-ui.py`

 ## Contribution

 Please read all the documentation carefully at `doc` before contributing.
 This folder contains all information about the coding style and protocols we use.